neelsmith/greek102/docs/index.md

 ### Overview

-We begin to work with first and second person forms.
+We begin to work with first and second person forms, and introduce the present indicative.

 ### CBL